-Allow them plenty of room and don’t drive too close.
+Allow them plenty of room and don’t ride too close.

 Things to know about cyclists

-- Cycles are small and can be hard to see, especially at night.
+- Cycles are small and can be difficult to see, especially at night.
 Don’t just look for car-sized vehicles.

-- Cyclists can feel threatened by inconsiderate driving.
-They have a right to space on the road and need room at intersections and roundabouts.
+- Cyclists can feel threatened by inconsiderate riding.
+Cyclists have a right to space on the road and need extra room at intersections and roundabouts.

-- Cyclists may ride away from the kerb or occupy a lane – not to annoy drivers, but to:
+- Cyclists may ride away from the kerb or occupy a lane – not to annoy motorists, but to:

 - avoid drains, potholes or roadside rubbish